immense/express-seed/README.md

 ## How to deploy production

-Note: This deploy process is specific to CentOS machines.
+Note: This deploy process is specific to CentOS machines with nginx compiled with the passenger module.

 * create a user account on the host machine called `express-seed` and set it up: